araluce/calendlyr/README.md

 # Calendly API Rubygem

-Easy and complete rubygem for [Calendly](https://calendly.com/).
+Easy and comprehensive rubygem for [Calendly](https://calendly.com/).
 Currently supports [API v2](https://calendly.stoplight.io/docs/api-docs).

-Just needed a Personal Access Token.
+You just need a Personal Access Token.

 ## Dependencies

 No dependencies :tada:

-We know about the importance of not add dependencies that you don't want.
+We understand the importance of not adding unwanted dependencies.

 ## 📚 Docs